529 Plan Details:

 |Type of school||Public||Private|

 Invest tax-free whenever possible.
-If your child will be attending a private or religious elementary or secondary school, consider opening an ESA and contributing up to $2,000 per year.
+Invest tax-free whenever possible.
+If your child will be attending a private or religious elementary or secondary school, consider opening a Coverdell ESA.
 If your child still has money in the ESA after high school it can then be used tax-free for college.

 Create the right asset mix between your taxable and tax-free investments.
 If you maintain a fully taxable investment portfolio and a 529 plan or ESA, consider concentrating the growth portion of your investments in the taxable accounts and the income-producing portion in your 529 account or ESA.
 Growth stocks and low-turnover equity mutual funds are already tax-efficient and can take advantage of low capital gains rates, while income-producing investments are less tax-efficient and can benefit from the tax shelter of a 529 plan or ESA.
-Capital losses in a taxable investment can also provide a tax benefit, while a 529 plan or ESA cannot produce a capital loss (only a miscellaneous itemized deduction if fully liquidated).
+Capital losses in a taxable investment can also provide a tax benefit, while a 529 plan or ESA cannot produce a capital loss.

 Consider professional assistance.
-We suggest you consult with experienced and knowledgeable financial, tax, and/or legal advisers about all the matters discussed on these pages.
+We suggest you consult with experienced and knowledgeable financial, tax, and/or legal advisors about all the matters discussed in this book.
 The issues are complex.
-Be aware that for some financial advisers, 529 plans and ESAs are a new phenomenon.
-If you are working with one, ask which particular 529 plans are available through the adviser and what makes one 529 plan better than another.
-In interviewing prospective advisers you might even ask whether they have opened their own 529 accounts.
+If you are working with an advisor, ask which particular 529 plans they offer and what makes one 529 plan better than another.
+In interviewing prospective advisors you might even ask whether they have opened their own 529 accounts.
 It helps to know that the professional you are relying on has personal experience with 529 plans.

 Be flexible with your college planning.
 Programs and investments will continue to evolve.
 Tax laws will change and so will your own circumstances.
 Review your financial situation periodically and make adjustments whenever it seems appropriate.